-HRB Policy #3 (First Adopted 1986; Revised 2019) - Repair or Replacement of Siding

-On designated structures, Nnew siding shall match original siding both in material and style.
-A sample must be submitted for review.
-If fiber cement is desired as a replacement for wood siding, the Board must review the proposal.
-The Board's decision factors will include how well the substitute material matches the original siding in profile and design.
+HRB Policy #3 (First Adopted 1986; Revised 2019) - Repair or Replacement of Siding On designated structures and contributing structures in the Canemah National Register District.
+Ne will be submitted for the structure of the st review.
+If fiber cement is desired as a replacement for wood siding, HRB the Board-must review the proposal.
+The Board HRB's decision factors will include how well the substitute material matches the original siding in profile and design.

-Fiber cement siding is permitted without Board review under the following circumstances:
+Fiber cement siding is permitted without Board HRB review under the following circumstances:

 - a.
 On new and existing detached accessory buildings - b.
-On non-contributing structures in the Canemah District - c.
+On non-contributing structures in the Canemah National Register District - c.
 As a replacement of vinyl siding on a designated structure - d.
 Only smooth fiber cement boards are permitted - e.
 Shakes or shingles must have a straight edge